Meme1079/PsychWiki/PsychWiki_Source/Basics of Library Manipulation.md

 Inserts a new value inside of a table

 - `table` - The table you want
-- `pos` - An optional value that places the item on the table's position
+- `pos` - The position in each array of the table
 - `val` - The value that you want to insert

 ### table.remove(table, pos)
 Removes a value inside of a table

 - `table` - The table you want
-- `pos` - An optional value that places the item on the table's position
+- `pos` - The position in each array of the table

 ### table.concat(table, sep)
 Converts a table into a string

 - `table` - The table you want
-- `sep` - the speration between the value in the table
+- `sep` - The separation between the value in the table

 ### table.sort(table)
 Makes the table sorted in an alphabetical order